-109) Hong, an introductory tax student, is beginning his first research project.
+109. Hong, an introductory tax student, is beginning his 1st research project.
 He has a complete understanding of the relevant facts for his project and has identified the initial research questions.
 He is now ready to begin using a tax service to identify relevant authorities.
 What are some suggestions for him on how to use tax services to identify relevant authorities?

-Answer: A novice may conduct a keyword search in the service, use the tax service's topical index, or "browse" the tax service to identify the relevant portions.
+A novice may conduct a keyword search in the service, use the tax service's topical index, or "browse" the tax service to identify the relevant portions.
 Some suggestions for identifying keywords: Try to describe the transaction in three to five words.
-An ideal keyword search typically includes (1) the relevant area of law and (2) a fact or two that describes the transaction Try to avoid keywords that are too broad (e.g., income, deduction, taxable, etc.) or that may be narrow.
+An ideal keyword search typically includes (1) the relevant area of law and (2) a fact or two that describes the transaction.
+Try to avoid keywords that are too broad (e.g., income, deduction, taxable, etc.) or that may be too narrow.

-If keyword searching is not proving beneficial, check your spelling, make sure you are searchin correct database, rethink your keywords, use another research method, use another tax service, a last resort, take a break.
+If keyword searching is not proving beneficial, check your spelling, make sure you are searching the correct database, rethink your keywords, use another research method, use another tax service, or at as a last resort, take a break.

-While utilizing keyword searches or other research methods to identify potentially relevant area and tax authorities, you must constantly ask yourself whether you are indeed in the correct area Once the answer to this question is an authoritative "yes," you can delve deeper into the area of related authorities to answer the question.
+While utilizing keyword searches or other research methods to identify potentially relevant areas of law and tax authorities, you must constantly ask yourself whether you are indeed in the correct area of law.
+Once the answer to this question is an authoritative "yes," you can delve deeper into the area of law and related authorities to answer the question.